SDM0/SDM_0-s-Stuff/README.md

 - Larswijn for the CardSleeves mod and help with the implementations and updates
 - Darthalex2014 and PainKiller for the russian translation
 - The Balatro discord modding community, this mod wouldn't have come to life without their help!
-- The Cryptid + Jen's Almanac mod community (except Jevonn) for considering my mod as a great complimentary mod
+- The Cryptid mod community (except Jevonn) for considering my mod as a great complimentary mod

 ## Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/) v1.0.0 (An installation guide is available there)